Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Results

 In this section, we use the double jet index defined in \cref{subsec:dji_def} to identify double jet states in the CESM1.2 control run and in ERA5. \Cref{fig:dji-hist-ERA-CESM-new}a shows the probability density function of the daily double jet index over the June-July-August period (JJA), for CESM1.2 (blue) and ERA5 (orange).
 We see that in both data sets, the mean value is positive, around 5 m s$^{-1}$.
 However the variance is different and the two distributions differ in the tails. \Cref{fig:dji-hist-ERA-CESM-new}b shows the same histograms, after removing the climatological mean and dividing by the standard deviation.
 We see that the tail of the distribution is similar between CESM1.2 and ERA5 after the rescaling.
 This suggests that defining double jet states in the two datasets based on a percentile threshold of the index would identify comparable events.

 We thus define a double jet state as one for which the amplitude $D$ exceeds the 95th percentile (marked with vertical lines in \cref{fig:dji-hist-ERA-CESM-new}b).
 This corresponds to a double jet index value of 16.3m s$^{-1}$ and 14 m s$^{-1}$ for CESM1.2 and ERA5 respectively. \Cref{fig:vertical_zonalwind_cesm} (a) and (b) show respectively the CESM1.2 JJA climatology of the latitude - height structure of the zonal mean $U$ longitudinally averaged over the Eurasian sector (10$^\circ$W to 180$^\circ$E) and the zonal wind vertically averaged over 192 and 313 hybrid sigma pressure coordinate (the same levels as for the index $D$).
-We see a main single jet in mid latitudes, with a hint of a polar jet over the latitudes of the Arctic coast of Eurasia.
+We see a main single jet in mid latitudes.
 The presence of weak second peak in the climatological average is consistent with the fact that the climatological mean of the double jet index is positive~(\Cref{fig:dji-hist-ERA-CESM-new}a). \Cref{fig:vertical_zonalwind_cesm} (c) and (d) show the same but restricting to days identified as double jet days.
 We can clearly see the appearance of a double jet structure in the cross section, corresponding to the emergence of a band of strong westerlies north of about 65°N extending over the entire Eurasian sector. \Cref{fig:vertical_zonalwind_era} shows the same results for ERA5.
-The similarity between the CESM1.2 and ERA5 results indicates that 1) the double jet index that we introduced is robust in identifying double jet events, and 2) the CESM1.2 simulation correctly represents the summer Eurasian double jet state.
-The composite maps match very closely those found for ERA5 in \citep{rousi_accelerated_2022} using a machine learning technique.
+The similarity between the CESM1.2 and ERA5 results suggests that 1) our double jet index identifies events that yield consistent double jet composites across reanalysis and model, and 2) CESM1.2 captures a summer Eurasian double jet state comparable to that in ERA5.
+Indeed, the temperature composite maps are consistent with those obtained for ERA5 in \cite{rousi_accelerated_2022}, where double jet events were identified using a machine-learning approach.